How to Self-Publish a Book on Amazon

 The World’s Most Essential Self-Publishing Checklist

-And if you have any other questions about self-publishing on Amazon, please leave them in the comments!
+And if you have any other questions about Amazon self-publishing, please leave them in the comments!
 We’ll answer them to the best of our ability.